Manu343726/Manu343726.github.io/portfolio.md

  - [**Polyop**](https://github.com/Manu343726/Polyop): I was trying to redefine default C++ operators.
 I want to compare two floats without precission-related issues!
 All with a clear syntax and performance in mind.

  - [**Terminal Workspace**](https://github.com/Manu343726/TerminalWorkspace): Just a bunch of vim plugins and configuration scripts.
 I'm a terminal guy, my preferred setup includes vim, tmux, and zsh.
 Those scripts try to automatize the installation and configuration of my setup.
-As the repo says, no guarantees, works for me at least.
+As the repo says, no guarantees, works for me at least. **Update**: Now I have a proper [dotfiles repository](https://github.com/Manu343726/dotfiles) designed with system bootstrapping in mind.
+Distro-agnostic package management, simple configuration, etc.

  - [**cppascii**](https://github.com/Manu343726/cppascii): A C++ course I'm currently managing for two years at my university.
-Enter and see how I torture my pupils.
+Enter and see how I torture my pupils. **Update**: Check [`GueimUCM/siplasplas` project](https://github.com/GueimUCM/siplasplas).
+This is a course I designed with the people at the Complutense University of Madrid game programming master degree in mind.
+I show them how to build a modern C++ library (CMake, continuous integration, unit testing, etc) by writing complex C++ features useful for game engines, such as variants, allocators, a reflection engine, etc.

  - [**Snail**](https://www.reddit.com/r/cpp/comments/2unezc/snail_continuationready_algorithms_from_stl/): I wanted composable range algorithms for C++, but waiting for Eric Niebler's range library was not an option.
-Meanwhile, Snail was my answer...
+Meanwhile, Snail was my answer... **Update:** I'm working on a concurrent-continuation library as a *continuation* (no pun intended...) of Snail, basically I want to have a system to write UNIX-like pipelines in C++.
+This means writing fibers on top of Boost coroutines, lock-free queues, etc. So fun.
+I hope I will have an alpha version I could share soon.

 There are many other projects, check [my github account](https://github.com/Manu343726) if you like.